-This initiative will support grant writers pursuing projects and programs that improve the quality of life for Uplands residents across a variety of community needs.
-In this year-long program, fellows will learn from experts how to effectively develop compelling grant applications, including gathering data, developing budgets, improving your message, finding funding opportunities, and much more.
-Fellows selected for ROI’s inaugural grant writing cohort will also receive:
+This initiative supports grant writers pursuing projects and programs that improve the quality of life for Uplands residents across a variety of community needs.
+In this year-long program, fellows learn from experts how to effectively develop compelling grant applications, including gathering data, developing budgets, improving your message, finding funding opportunities, and much more.

 - learn to identify grant opportunities that are ideal for their community or organization

 - develop skills in writing proposals in accordance with grant guidelines

 - explore ways to tell your community’s unique story

 - discover how to develop partnerships with other community stakeholders